Sukiyaki Western Django

+The title refers to the Japanese dish sukiyaki as well as Sergio Corbucci's Spaghetti Western film Django, with additional inspiration from the "Man with No Name" stock character variously used in the Spaghetti Western genre but most notably in the Dollars trilogy by Sergio Leone (initially inspired by Akira Kurosawa's jidaigeki film Yojimbo).

 Plot

 A lone gunman travels to the town of Yuta, which is run by the warring clans of the white-colored Genji and red-colored Heike.
 After ignoring requests from both clans to join them, he is given shelter by a woman named Ruriko, who takes care of her mute grandson Heihachi.
 Ruriko tells the gunman that many years ago, the town prospered in gold mining until both clans fought over the gold and drove away the population.
 The Heike-aligned sheriff tells the gunman that in the midst of the chaos, a Heike man named Akira married a Genji woman named Shizuka and lived peacefully with their son Heihachi, until Heike leader Kiyomori killed Akira in cold blood, rendering Heihachi mute from the trauma.
 Seeking protection for her son, Shizuka became a prostitute for the Genji.
 Since then, Heihachi has been tending to a trio of red and white roses, waiting for the day they bloom.

 Later that day, the gunman wins a challenge from the Genji henchman Yoichi to have Shizuka for the night.
 Before he proceeds with her, he is told by Genji leader Yoshitsune that he is reminiscent of the legendary female gunslinger Bloody Benten.
 Later, Shizuka warns the gunman that Yoshitsune sent some men to retrieve a new weapon for Yoichi to use on him.
 He tells Shizuka to take her son and leave town tomorrow.
 The next morning, following a tip-off from Shizuka, the sheriff informs Kiyomori of the Genjis' plans.
 The Heikes ambush the wagon, with Kiyomori acquiring a Gatling gun stored inside a coffin.
 Meanwhile, as the Genjis race toward the wagon raid, Ruriko, Shizuka and Heihachi are fleeing from town when Shizuka runs back to save the roses.
 She is mortally shot through the heart by Yoichi.
 The gunman attempts to intervene, but is forced to drop his guns before being tortured by the Genji thug.
 Ruriko's servant Toshio suddenly appears and throws a gun at her before she shoots and kills Yoichi and his henchmen, revealing herself to be Bloody Benten.
 In retaliation for the wagon raid, the Genjis destroy the Heikes' fortress.